Quantcast

 Dining:

 This drive threads between Northampton and Amherst, MA, where several great eating places reside.
 Get your falafel fix and more at Pita Pockets.
 The Northampton Nourish Juice Bar opened the full-service Nourish Wellness Café, serving juices and smoothies and a signature Wellness Bowls.
-Foreign food choices in Amherst, MA also now include Lebanese cuisine at Malek Shawarma and food of Nepal, India, and Bhutan at Himalayan Friends Corner.
+Foreign food choices in Amherst, MA also now include Indian cuisine at Paradise of India.

 Brake for Farm Stand! - North Hadley Sugar Shack in Hadley, MA is a fun place to browse and stock up on maple products, honey, pancake mix, jams.
 Open daily.
 For kid travelers, the Farm Tale is a farm animal play park, May to October, where families can learn about farm animals and enjoy all of the kid friendly play equipment.